Constrained Black-Box Attacks Against Cooperative Multi-Agent Reinforcement Learning: Introduction

 \section{Introduction}

-Collaborative multi-agent reinforcement learning (c-MARL) algorithms have demonstrated state-of-the-art performances in complex cooperative tasks~\cite{rashid2018qmix,yu2022surprising}, making them well-suited for solving real-world problems across various domains~\cite{10974732, 9779871,10413998}.
+Collaborative multi-agent reinforcement learning (c-MARL) algorithms have demonstrated state-of-the-art performances in complex cooperative tasks~\cite{rashid2018qmix,yu2022surprising}, making them well-suited for solving real-world problems across various domains~\cite{10974732,DBLP:journals/tnn/ParkJEL24,10413998}.
 However, a critical prerequisite for the widespread adoption of c-MARL is a full understanding of its vulnerabilities to adversarial attacks \cite{huang2017adversarial,kos2017delving}, particularly when deployed.

-While much of the literature on adversarial attacks against c-MARL focuses on training-time attacks \cite{zheng2023one4all,liu2023efficient,chen2024cuda2,hu2022sparse}, we focus instead on test-time attacks, where the adversary is present during deployment.
-Prior work on test-time attacks \cite{pham2023attacking,lin2020robustness,nisioti2021robust} has primarily considered white-box threat models, in which the adversary has access to the policy architecture and its parameters.
+While much of the literature on adversarial c-MARL focuses on training-time attacks \cite{zheng2023one4all,liu2023efficient,chen2024cuda2,hu2022sparse}, we focus instead on test-time attacks, where the adversary is present during deployment.
+Prior work on test-time attacks \cite{pham2023attacking,lin2020robustness,nisioti2021robust} has primarily considered white-box threat models, in which the adversary has access to the policy architecture and weights.
 This scenario is not always feasible.
-Moreover, we argue that having such access can be considered a successful attack in itself, as it typically represents proprietary knowledge with significant financial implications if leaked.
-In contrast, black-box threat models \cite{huang2017adversarial} do not assume access to the policy's weights or its architecture; instead, they often involve learning a surrogate policy network.
-This can be achieved either by training the policy from scratch \cite{huang2017adversarial} or through imitation learning \cite{wu2021adversarial,inkawhich2020snooping}.
-The former requires access to the training environment, while the latter relies on having access to both observations and actions (i.e., expert demonstrations) or the ability to query the model. \textbf{But what if the adversary is prevented from having such access to train the surrogate policy?}
+Moreover, such access can itself be considered a successful attack, as it typically involves proprietary knowledge with significant financial implications if leaked.
+In contrast, black-box threat models \cite{huang2017adversarial} do not assume access to the policy's weights or architecture; instead, they often involve learning a surrogate policy network either by training from scratch in the same environment \cite{huang2017adversarial} or through imitation learning \cite{wu2021adversarial,inkawhich2020snooping}.
+The former requires access to the training environment, while the latter relies on collecting both observations and actions or the ability to query the model (see Figure \ref{fig:realistic}).
+But what if the adversary cannot access such information to train a surrogate policy?